MaxHalford/vose/README.md

     <img width="60%" src="figures/construction_time.svg">
 </div>

 `vose.Sampler` is also fast enough to compete with `numpy` and `random`, even when including the construction time.
-The following Here are some numbers to give you an idea:
+The following table summarizes a comparison I made on my laptop, with `n` being the number of weights and `k` the number of integers to sample:

 |    n |    k | np.random.choice   | random.choices   | vose.Sampler   | vose_sampler.VoseAlias   |
 |-----:|-----:|:-------------------|:-----------------|:---------------|:-------------------------|